- Common Name(s):

 - Native Plants, Shrubs

 Itea virginica, commonly called Virginia sweetspire, is an erect, rounded, broad-spreading, deciduous shrub with arching branches.
 It typically grows 3-4' (less frequently to 5') tall with a similar spread.
-It has mahogany to orange-red fall foliage and arching branchse.
+It has mahogany to orange-red fall foliage and arching branches.
 It may spread by runners and can become invasive.
-It is a drought tolerant shrub that is native to damp areas of southeastern US so it is perfect for planting in low or wet sites in your landscape.
-The bark is smooth and gray in young trees.
-The bark turns brown and develops splits as the tree ages.
+It is a drought tolerant shrub that is native to damp areas of the southeastern US, so it is perfect for planting in low or wet sites in your landscape.

 Regions: Mountain, Piedmont, Coastal plains

 Foliage: Fall, orange red Flowers: Summer, fragrant Fruit: Fall, seeds

 Wildlife Value: This plant is moderately resistant to damage from deer.
 Flowers attract butterflies and other insects.
 Seeds eaten by songbirds.